Winnie0v0/CSC235FinalProject/content/navigationBar/notes.md

 ---
 draft: false
 plotly: true
 ---

 <br>
 <br>

 ## Hello World
-* Here are someways to embed Plotly images
+* Here are someways we used to embed Plotly graphs

 ## Json
-* Json works with some short-codes.
+* Export Plotly as Json and embed the graph with short-codes.
 * However the slider is not working.

 {{< load-plotly >}}
 {{< plotly json="/plotly/test.json" height="400px" modebar="true">}}

 ## Html
-* The html version of plotly is exported with CDN.
+* Export Plotly as Html with CDN and copy paste the <div> section directly into markdown file.
 * The slider works!
 But is not stable for some reason.
-* However, when the plot is too big it sometimes refused to show up.
+* Also when the plot is too big it sometimes refuses to show up.

 <script type="text/javascript">window.PlotlyConfig = {MathJaxConfig: 'local'};</script>
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>